Mara Jeffress, Ph.D.

 Other Skills

-Languages: Native: English; Basic: French; Minimal: Japanese, Spanish, Indonesian/Malay & Nepali
+Languages: Basic: Japanese, French, Indonesian/Malay & Nepali

 Computer: PC, Mac, some UNIX; MS Office, genetic and network analysis programs